serkanyazicioglu/Nhea/README.md

 As of 1.6.1 I've developed new version for mailing system.
 This will be supporting some more mailing functionalities by using the same table structure.
 What you have to do is before updating any of your projects you must update the mail sender process.

+Please switch nhea_MailQueue Id column's default value to newsequentialid() when you fetch the latest version.

 ### Mailing Job Docker

 You can use the sample project in the solution to create your mailing service or directly use the docker image.
 Click <b><a target='_blank' href='https://hub.docker.com/r/nhea/mailservice'>here</a></b> to visit repository docker page or run the following command to pull the image.